tpenaflor/visualize-fit-files/README.md

 ## What it does

-- 📁 File upload: choose a .fit file (or use the sample) and see time-series metrics
+- 📁 File upload: choose a .fit file and see time-series metrics
-- 🧪 Test mode: load the sample FIT file from the UI

 - 🧭 Activity detection: detects running vs cycling to pick correct speed/pace units
 - 🏭 Manufacturer-aware fields: Garmin, Wahoo, or Generic fallback
 - 📈 Multi-metric chart: selecting metrics adds them to a single chart; each series gets its own Y axis group